 Remember to ask your references for a statement in advance of your college application deadline giving them a few weeks to write something for you.

-Once you've completed your college application form, pop it in the post and wait patiently.
+Once you've completed your college application form, send it in and wait patiently.
 All you have to do now is get revising so you've got the grades to get into your dream college!